tbathat/boilerplate-react-vite-react-router-dom-chakraui-app/README.md

 # Vite React TypeScript Boilerplate

 This is a boilerplate project built with Vite.js, integrating React and TypeScript.
-It comes with React Router Dom configured for seamless routing and Chakra UI installed for a responsive design.
+It comes with React Router Dom configured for seamless routing and Chakra UI installed for a responsive design in personal study projects.

 ## About the Boilerplate